Ein05/Learning-MLOps/README.md

-# Learn MLOps from scratch
+# Learn DS from scratch

 A comprehensive collection of free resources to learn everything about AI